coder/code-server/README.md

 `vscode-ripgrep`.

 ### Upgrading VS Code
-We have to patch VS Code to provide and fix some functionality.
+We patch VS Code to provide and fix some functionality.
 As the web portion of VS Code matures, we'll be able to shrink and maybe even entirely eliminate our patch.
 In the meantime, however, upgrading the VS Code version requires ensuring that the patch still applies and has the intended effects.

 To generate a new patch, **stage all the changes** you want to be included in the patch in the VS Code source, then run `yarn patch:generate` in this directory.

 Our changes include:
-- Add a `code-server` schema.
+- Change the remote schema to `code-server`.
 - Allow multiple extension directories (both user and built-in).
 - Modify the loader, websocket, webview, service worker, and asset requests to use the URL of the page as a base (and TLS if necessary for the websocket).
-- Send client-side telemetry through the server.
+- Send client-side telemetry through the server and get the initial log level from the server.
-- Add a file prefix to ignore for temporary files created during upload.
+- Add an upload service for use in editor windows and the explorer along with a file prefix to ignore for temporary files created during upload.
-- Insert our upload service for use in editor windows and explorer.
-- Modify the log level to get its initial setting from the server.
-- Change a regular expression used for mnemonics so it works on Firefox.
+- Make changing the display language work.
+- Make hiding or toggling the menu bar possible.
 - Make it possible for us to load code on the client.
 - Modify the build process to include our code.
-- Fix a CSP issue within webviews.
-- Fix an issue displaying extension contributions.
-- Make changing the display language work.

 ## License
 [MIT](LICENSE)